In order to bring you the best organic produce, some ingredients may differ from those depicted.

 - Strip the parsley leaves from the stems; coarsely chop the leaves.
 Set aside for garnish.

-Transfer the moussaka squares to individual plates, garnish with the parsley, and serve.
+Transfer the moussaka to individual plates, garnish with the parsley, and serve.

 - Cover the potatoes with water.